Armenian literature: Religious literature

 The medieval period opens with comparative sterility.
 It was mostly important in the 8th century, that of John Otznetzi, surnamed the "Philosopher".
 A "Discourse against the Paulicians", a "Synodal Discourse", and a collection of the canons of the councils and the Fathers anterior to his day, are the principal works of his now extant.
 About the same time appeared the translations of the works of several of the Fathers, particularly of St. Gregory of Nyssa and Cyril of Alexandria, from the pen of Stephen, Bishop of Syunik.
 It was two centuries later that the celebrated "History of Armenia" by the Catholicos John V the Historian came forth, covering the period from the origin of the nation to the year A.D.
 925. A contemporary of his, Annine of Mok, an abbot and the most celebrated theologian of the time, composed a treatise against the Tondrakians, a sect imbued with Manicheism.
 The name of Chosrov, Bishop of Andzevatsentz, is honoured because of his interesting commentaries on the Breviary and Mass-Prayers.
 Gregory of Narek, his son, is the Armenian Pindar from whose pen came elegies, odes, panegyrics, and homilies.
-Stephen Asoghtk, whose "Universal History" reaches down to A.D.
+Stepanos Asoghik, whose "Universal History" reaches down to A.D.
 1004, and Gregory Magistros, whose long poem on the Old and New Testaments displays much application, are the last writers worthy of mention in this period.

 Cilician renaissance

 The modern period of Armenian literature can well be dated from the renaissance of letters among the Armenians in the 12th century.
 The Catholicos Nerses surnamed the Gracious, is the most brilliant author in the beginning of this period.
 Besides his poetic works, such as the "Elegy on the Taking of Edessa", there are prose works including a "Pastoral Letter", a "Synodal Discourse", and his "Letters".
 This age gave us also a commentary on St. Luke and one on the Catholic Epistles.
 Of note, too, is the Synodal Discourse of Nerses of Lambron, Archbishop of Tarsus, delivered at the Council of Hromcla in 1179, which is anti-Monophysite in tone.
 The 13th century gave birth to Vartan the Great, whose talents were those of a poet, an exegete, and a theologian, and whose "Universal History" is extensive in the field it covers.
-Gregory of Datev (also transliterated as Tatev) in the next century composed his "Question Book", which is a fiery polemic against the Catholics.
-A major religious and lyric poet of the late Middle Ages was Yovhannēs T‘lkuranc‘i (c.
-1450-1535).
+Gregory of Tatev in the next century composed his "Question Book", which is a fiery polemic against the Catholics.
+A major religious and lyric poet of the late Middle Ages was Hovhannes Tlkurantsi (c.
+1450–1535).